Tremarctinae: Evolution

+Skeleton of Arctotherium angustidens at the Museo Argentino de Ciencias Naturales Bernardino Rivadavia, Argentina.

+Neogene origins

-Tremarctinae originate with their common ancestor, Plionarctos, in the Middle Hemphillian (Late Miocene, ~7Ma) of North America; Plionarctos is last recorded in the early Blancan (Pliocene, ~3Ma).
+Tremarctinae originate with their common ancestor, Plionarctos, in the Hemphillian faunal stage (Late Miocene) of North America, with the oldest confirmed record of this genus dating to ~5.6Ma; Plionarctos is last recorded in the early Blancan faunal stage (Pliocene, ~3Ma).
 Around the Miocene-Pliocene boundary (~5.3 Ma), tremarctines, along with other ursids, experienced an explosive radiation in diversity, as C4 vegetation (grasses) and open habitats dominated, the world experienced a major temperature drop and increased seasonality, and a faunal turnover which extinguished 60–70% of all Eurasian faunal genera, and 70–80% of North American genera.
 Correspondingly, genetic studies suggest that the mean divergence dates for Arctotherium, Arctodus and Tremarctos were between 5.5Ma and 4.8Ma,' and between Arctotherium and Tremarctos at 4.1 Ma.
 All three genera are first recorded from the Blancan (Pliocene/Pleistocene boundary) of North America.

-An indeterminate Arctotherium is first recorded from the late Pliocene of El Salvador.
+Preliminary research on the carnassial teeth of tremarctine bears demonstrate rapid and diverse morphological changes across the genera, suggesting rapid evolutionary change and specialization in comparison with other lineages of bears.

+Quaternary expansion

 In the Early Pleistocene, short-faced bears began to establish themselves more thoroughly in both North and South America.
-The medium sized Arctodus pristinus inhabited a broad range in the North American continent, with Tremarctos floridanus endemic to the Gulf Coast.
+Indeterminate Arctotherium sp. are first recorded from the Plio-Pleistocene El Breal de Orocual tar pits in Venezuela, and the earliest Pleistocene (Gelasian) of El Salvador.
+The medium sized Arctodus pristinus inhabited a broad range on the North American continent, with Tremarctos floridanus endemic to the Gulf Coast.
 The first records of Arctotherium in South America come in the form of the gigantic Arctotherium angustidens, possibly the largest carnivorous land mammal ever, in Argentina circa 1 Ma.
 What the evolutionary history of Arctotherium in the previous 1.5 million years, and their history in South America, is unclear.
 In the Middle Pleistocene, both Arctodus and Arctotherium gave way to new forms; Arctodus pristinus gave way to the huge Arctodus simus, which inhabited a pan-continental range, from Alaska to Mexico.
 Arctotherium angustidens, on the other hand, was replaced by a series of smaller, medium-sized species- Arctotherium vetustum, then shortly thereafter by Arctotherium bonariense, and Arctotherium tarijense.
 Although the smaller Arctotherium wingei is only known from Late Pleistocene records, the species' more archaic position in the Arctotherium family tree also suggests an origin in the Middle Pleistocene.
 Arctotherium wingei was the only known species of Arctotherium to principally inhabit a range north of the Southern Cone, and to reinvade Central America.